Recorded on the soundstages of Hollywood American Studios, Hollywood, California and at the Radio Drama Studio, Stockholm

 © Madeline Bocaro, 2009.
 No part of this site may be reproduced in whole or in part in any manner without permission of the copyright owner.

-Experiencing the live premier radio broadcast on 14th August was like listening to War Of the Worlds while under the influence of wild strawberries laced with acid!
+Experiencing the live premier on 14th August was like listening to War Of the Worlds under the influence of wild strawberries laced with acid!
 If it were not known that Bergman had passed away just two years ago at age 89, audiences everywhere would have gasped in horror and suspense at his apparent abduction and forced transport to Hollywood by heathen executives.
 The lack of commercial interruption, the suspenseful realistic soundtrack, and dramatic operatic flourishes brought a frightening realism to this surreal story, invoking in the listener emotional distress, cries and whispers for dear Ingmar’s safe return to Sweden.

 How sad that Bergman was not able to live just another two years,